-The Opportunity to Redefine Your Identity
+The Opportunity for Purpose to Redefine Your Identity

 Have you ever found yourself crying in your Hollywood trailer because you had "arrived" and yet hated your destination?